mhcrnl/ogcalc/doc/ogcalc.rst

 The source code is listed below.
 This is the same as the previous listing, but with the following changes:

-\begin{itemize}
-\item The \function{main} function does not construct the interface.
+* The \function{main} function does not construct the interface.
 It merely loads the :file:`ogcalc.glade` interface description, auto-connects the signals, and shows the main window.
-\item The \class{cb\_widgets} structure is no longer needed: the callbacks are now able to query the widget tree through the Glade XML object to locate the widgets they need.
+* The \class{cb\_widgets} structure is no longer needed: the callbacks are now able to query the widget tree through the Glade XML object to locate the widgets they need.
 This allows for greater encapsulation of data, and signal handler connection is simpler.
-\item The code saving is significant, and there is now separation between the interface and the callbacks.
+* The code saving is significant, and there is now separation between the interface and the callbacks.
-\end{itemize}

 The running :program:`gtk/C/glade/ogcalc` application is shown in Figure
 \ref{fig:ogcalcgl}.
 Notice that it is identical to